gardener/diki/README.md

 diki run --config=config.yaml --all
 ```

-- Run all known rulesets for all known providers and save json report data into a file
+- Run all known rulesets for all known providers and create a summary json report file
 ```bash
 diki run --config=config.yaml --all --output=/tmp/report.json
 ```